odoo/documentation/crm/reporting/analysis.rst

 How to analyze the sales performance of your team and get customize reports
 ===========================================================================

-As a manager, you need to constantly monitor your team’s performance in order to help you take accurate and relevant decisions for the company.
+As a manager, you need to constantly monitor your team's performance in order to help you take accurate and relevant decisions for the company.
 Therefore, the **Reporting** section of **Odoo Sales** represents a very important tool that helps you get a better understanding of where